 With some towns and communities cut off and fires still burning out of control, many courts down south are closed for the week and possibly longer.
 This includes Batemans Bay, Bega, Nowra, Narooma, Eden, Milton, Moruya, Cooma and Tumbarumba.
-The Moruya ALS office is also closed and the Mogo Aboriginal Land Council has been burnt to the ground, with other community members also losing their homes.
+The Moruya ALS office was also closed, but has since reopened.
+And the Mogo Aboriginal Land Council has been burnt to the ground, with other community members also losing their homes.

 “The highway was open...and I drove to Batemans Bay,” Jessop said after making a trip from Moruya earlier this week.
 “It was devastating, so much has been burnt and still smoulders.”

 Michelle said that given the time of year it’s likely there are some clients who have “left town and have no way of getting back”.
 She encouraged anyone with any concerns about court dates to get in touch with ALS.

 For now, Michelle said everyone in the community is pitching in but people are exhausted as peoples’ patience and resources are stretched.
 Communicating with those around you can be one of the best ways to let off some pressure.